 Water and Food Bowls

 The size of the bowl will also be important.
-It is best to use smaller bowls.
+It is best to use smaller, shallow dishes.
 If a bowl is too large, Shih Tzu tear stains can develop when the face becomes too wet by having to dive too deep into the bowl...
 The hairs become wet, stays wet and then the red yeast that we mentioned above can set in.
 While putting any longer hairs back into a tie or bow, even short hairs around the face can easily become damp and if not wiped dry soon after drinking and/or eating, bacteria can begin to grow.

 The Actual Food & Water